luonghoangviet/guru-bank/README.md

 # guru-bank
-Automation BDD framework with java selenium 2
-_with Selenium 2, Cucumber, and Java
+Automation BDD framework for http://demo.guru99.com/v4 _with Selenium 2, Cucumber, and Java